PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Tom stood looking northwards, imagining how far Kim might have gotten.
 The cow was slow; he would be close.
 She could catch him up, it would be easy.

 But she could not take a step; blocked by an elusive, buried reason.
 She did not want to become aware of the reason.
 Wherever he was, Kim was walking away, slowly.
-Again, she thought that she could catch him up.
+Again, she thought she could catch him up.

 Kim was telling her something though.
-He had travelled without her, deliberately, for a reason.
+He had travelled without her deliberately.
 The elusive reason gaining painful clarity: home was danger.

 ![](TomThumb/tomthumb1_small.png)
 The hay inside had lost it's bliss, but it felt like the closest thing she had to a home right now, so she went inside.

 The Tailor was sitting up, looking at her.
 His face and eyes showing sympathy.
 “Could I live here?” she thought to herself.
 However, would The Tailor live here?
 She looked at him.
-“Would you live here?”, she asked, instantly regretting asking; obvious that he would not, but unsure what to say.
+“Would you live here?”, she asked, instantly regretting asking; obvious that he would not.
 “Where are you going?”, she heard herself ask.

 He thought about this but rebuffed it, laying back: “That's a rather deep questions for the morning.
 How about some breakfast first?”, he stretched and simultaneously added: “We can philosophise later.”

 Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.

 - - -

-The Prince was glad to find the trail, being tired of fields, forest and ferns.
+The Prince was glad to find a trail, being tired of fields, forest and ferns.
 A biting chill with little sun, at least not since the bright morning.

 His clothes and pack soaked through.
 His muscles ached; he had never walked so far, with such weight.
 He could not stop yet though.
-The tall holly hedges obscured the hut which came into view round the corner, along the trail.
+The tall holly hedges obscured a hut which came into view round the corner.
 A small opening with stables, a wooden shack and a grain silo.

 The Prince stood outside the shack.
 The buildings were maintained to a high standard.
 A neatly painted door opened and an old man in a leather apron looked at The Prince.